Wisdom Teeth Removal (What’s Involved?)

 Although every effort is made to minimize complications, 4.3% to 9.1% of cases result in some degree of complications.

 According to a recent study, the most frequent complication was alveolar osteitis (dry socket), occurring in 3.9% of cases.
 The second most common complication in 1.5% of cases was a post-operative temporary or permanent sensation disorder.
-Managing post-operative complications becomes more challenging if immediate care is not taken.
-When in doubt, call your dentist if you have any questions or concerns.

 Complete recovery of inferior alveolar nerve injury (IANI) occurs 6 to 8 weeks after the trauma, although it may take up to 24 months.

-A dry socket occurs when the blood clot fails to form or falls out of the socket.
 As a result, the exposed bone becomes inflamed and causes severe pain, predominantly in the lower extraction sites.
 Dry sockets commonly occur around day 3 or 4 and are highly unlikely to occur after one week.
-According to the literature, the dry socket pain can last 7-14 days after surgery and the total healing time is increased.

 Dry Socket Blood Clot | My Dental Advocate